riboflavin/test-framer-sync/compare/granola-vs-zoom-ai.md

 * Recordings: is there support for saving and playing back audio and video recordings of meetings?
 ## Evaluating Granola and Zoom AI
 ### Granola
-- Minimal, user-friendly app – feels like a regular notepad
-- No meeting bot needed, works on any platform by listening on device (more discreet)
-- Custom templates for notes yield tailored summaries
-- Accurate transcription quality helps fill in details you miss
+* Granola functions as a device-level note-taking tool that works across meeting platforms by listening locally, with custom templates for summaries and accurate transcription to capture missed details.
+The app is currently MacOS-only with limited integrations, lacks multi-user features, and offers basic transcript editing capabilities as a new product still in development.

 ### Zoom AI
-- Native integration – no setup if you use Zoom, and outputs appear right in Zoom Chat
-- Real-time Q&A and assistance during meetings (ask the AI on the fly)
-- Unique whiteboard AI for creating mind-maps/diagrams in meeting
-- Included with paid Zoom (no extra fee for existing Zoom subscribers)
+* Zoom AI integrates directly with Zoom meetings, providing real-time Q&A, whiteboard AI for diagrams, and automatic output in Zoom Chat at no extra cost for paid subscribers.
+The tool only works within Zoom's platform, requires a paid Zoom subscription, has limitations with non-logged-in speakers, and lacks custom vocabulary for specialized terminology.
 ## Comparison table
-Some individuals or organizations may find Granola appealing for its free plan and ease of use, but may be disappointed by its lack of integrations and limited support for virtual meetings.
-Similarly, Zoom AI's native integration with Zoom and calendars may attract users, but its shortcomings in supporting in-person meetings and local recording could hinder its usefulness for certain users or businesses.

-Both Granola and Zoom AI may fall short for users seeking deeper integrations and features to enhance their meeting productivity.
-While Granola offers a free plan and ease of use, its lack of integrations and limited support for virtual meetings may limit its utility.
-On the other hand, Zoom AI's native integration with Zoom and calendars may be convenient, but its deficiencies in supporting in-person meetings and local recording could hinder users looking for a more comprehensive solution.
+Small teams and freelancers who run a lot of in-person meetings or want to record local conversations would find Granola useful, despite its limited integrations.
+The free plan and Mac-only desktop app make it accessible for trying out, though users might outgrow its capabilities as their needs become more complex.

+Zoom-heavy organizations who already pay for Zoom and need mobile access would naturally gravitate toward Zoom AI, given its native integration.
+The lack of support for in-person meetings and limited third-party integrations means it's best suited for teams who primarily conduct remote meetings and don't need extensive workflow automation.
 | Feature                           | Granola               | Zoom AI              |
 |-----------------------------------|-----------------------|----------------------|
 | Trial/Free Plan                   | ✅ Free plan (limited) | ❌ Requires paid Zoom |